totalspectrum/spin2cpp/doc/basic.md

 The second form uses a file name:
 ```
-   open "file.txt" for input as #2
+   open "/host/file.txt" for input as #2
    open name$ for output as #3
 ```
 This opens the given file for input or output.
 A file opened for output will be created if it does not already exist, otherwise it will be truncated to 0 bytes long.

+This second form is really only useful after a MOUNT call is used to establish a file system.

 ### OPTION